 - Director of Veteran Affairs

 - Other campus personnel as deemed necessary by the Chair(s)

 Reporting Concerning Behavior

 To provide information to the CARE Team, utilize our online reporting form.
-In any case that warrants immediate emergency response, contact 911 and then UIW Campus Police at (210) 829-6030.
-UIW employees are strongly encouraged to report all safety concerns and incidents for the purpose of tracking student behavior across time.
+In any case that warrants immediate emergency response, contact 911 and then UIW Campus Police at (210) 829-6030 before submitting a referral.
+Campus law enforcement will report relevant police log entries and refer appropriate concerns to CARE Team as well.
+Community members are strongly encouraged to report all safety concerns and incidents.

 UIW Employees are strongly encouraged to report behaviors such as, but not limited to, the following: